igor-baiborodine/kiroule.com/content/article/install-hugo-on-ubuntu.md

 sudo apt-get install hugo
 ```
 But this command is not recommended as it will not install the latest version of Hugo.
-For example, the above command installs `0.68.3/extended` Hugo release, whereas, at the time of writing, the newest version is `0.89.2`.
+For example, the above command executed on Ubuntu 20.04.3 LTS installs `0.68.3/extended` Hugo release, whereas, at the time of writing, the newest version is `0.89.2`.

+When you check the location of the binary with the `whereis hugo` command, it gives `/usr/bin/hugo`.

 ### dpkg
 To install the latest version of Hugo or a specific one, you can use `dpkg`, the Debian package manager.